hneemann/Digital/README.md

 A [Java Runtime Environment](https://www.java.com/) (at least JRE 8) is required to run Digital.

-If there are any problems starting Digital on your system, you should try running Digital from a command line:
+If there are any problems starting Digital on your system, please try to run Digital from a command line:

 ```
 java -jar Digital.jar